devonartis/aws-ml-detection-workshop/docs/index.md

 1. Browse to the AWS Lambda console and click on the Lambda function whose name contains the string "GuardDutyIngestLambda" (it will end with some random hexadecimal characters).
 2. A function `get_tuples` has been provided to take GuardDuty findings as input and return `<principal ID, IP address>` tuples for each finding.
 A call to this function has already been set up in the `handler` function (search for the string "TODO"), but the line is commented out.
 Uncomment it.
 3. Click the **Save** button at the top to save your function changes.
 4. Click the **Test** button to run the function again.
-This time it write the tuples to the S3 bucket where they can be loaded into the IP Insights algorithm for scoring.
+This time it writes the tuples to the S3 bucket where they can be loaded into the IP Insights algorithm for scoring.

 In the S3 console, go into the bucket whose name contains the string "tuplesbucket" (just before the random characters on the end of the bucket name).
 You should now see a file "infer/guardduty_tuples.csv" inside that contains some `<principal ID, IP address>` tuples.